15 fangtastic Halloween toys and gifts every kid will love

 Updated on

-We know not all kids love the traditions of Halloween and that's totally okay.
-However, you may feel bad that they're missing out on joining in with their siblings, friends or classmates.
+We know not all kids love Halloween traditions, and that's totally okay.
+However, you may feel bad that they're missing out on joining in with their siblings, friends, or classmates.

 If your little one isn't a fan of dressing up and trick-or-treating, there are many other ways to get them involved in the spooky season.
-Such as taking part in activities and treating them to toys and gifts that are themed around this special holiday.
+For example, they can participate in activities and be treated to toys and gifts themed around this special holiday.

 Best Halloween squishy toys